Pathoschild/smapi-mod-dump/source/NPC Geometry/README.md

 ## Important Considerations

+Compatible with alpha build 23334 (2023-11-29 nightly) or newer, as that build introduced this change:

+    - Split `NPC.draw` into smaller methods.

+For older alpha builds, use the 1.0.0-alpha release.

 This mod **will have some of its functionality crippled by SpaceCore**, a widely-used dependency mod.
-This mod uses Harmony transpilers to patch the game code; two important segments of code go into the method `NPC.draw`.
+This mod uses Harmony transpilers to patch the game code; two important targeted subroutines (`NPC.DrawEmote` and `NPC.DrawBreathing`) are called by the method `NPC.draw`.

-SpaceCore applies a Harmony prefix patch to `NPC.draw` which prevents all subsequent prefixes and all transpilers from executing.
+SpaceCore applies a Harmony prefix patch to `NPC.draw` which replaces the body of that method and prevents the calls to those subroutines; this means my patches have no effect.
 I have no control over this and cannot work around it without breaking SpaceCore in turn.

-If you also use SpaceCore in 1.6, `BreatheRect` will not work at all and `EmoteHeight` will not work in normal gameplay (event emotes may still work).
+If you also use SpaceCore in 1.6, `BreatheRect` will not work at all and `EmoteHeight` will not work in normal gameplay (event emotes will still work).

 ## How To Use